wp-sms/wp-sms/readme.txt

 Send SMS via WordPress, Subscribe SMS newsletter and Send SMS to Number(s), Subscribes and Wordpress Users.

 == Description ==
+You can add to wordpress, the ability of sending sms. you can make users, member of sms newsletter and send to them sms.
+To every changement of position in wordpress, you can send a sms through this plugin.

+The usage of this plugin is completely free.
+You have to just have an account from a service in the gateway listes that we support them.
+Don't worry , we have tried to add the best and the most gateways to plugin.

 Very easy Send SMS by PHP code:

 1. `global $sms;`